Top 5 Causes of Staff Demotivation in the Workplace

 AUGUST 13,2019 | MANAGEMENT | By SARA KELLY

 Understanding the cause of staff demotivation can be challenging and time-consuming.

-It's crucial to identify any employees who feel demotivated as soon as possible, then work out "why" before acting to fix it.
+Identifying employees who feel demotivated as soon as possible is crucial, then working out "why" before acting to fix it.

 Once you know "why", you can apply a targeted strategy to help re-motivate them.
 Employees losing motivation fall into four categories, known as motivation traps.

 Here are four reasons your staff are likely feeling demotivated.